aptos-labs/aptos-core/fh-stream/README.md

 # API

-This module provides a StreamingFast Streamer for pushing protobuf data from the Aptos Blockchain
+This module provides a StreamingFast Firehose Streamer for pushing protobuf data from the Aptos Blockchain

 ## Overview